project-generator/project_generator_mbed_examples/README.md

 As shown below (uvision is default tool, can be selected using -t option):

 <pre>
-project_generator -f projects.yaml -p k20d50m_blinky -t uvision
+project_generator export -f projects.yaml -p k20d50m_blinky -t uvision
 </pre>

 The output: